TheHarshKadam/reactFundamentalsPractice/README.md

 # React Practice

-### Just react fundamentals interview asked questions
+### React fundamentals and practical based interview questions asked to me in interviews

 # Getting Started with Create React App